E3SM-Project/esgf_metrics/README.md

 5. The `esgf_metrics` container will now automatically run the `esgf_metrics` package using `crontab` at 12:00AM every Tuesday.
 It will collect new logs, parse them, and generate metrics and plots.
+   - All related data is stored in the Postgres database under the `postgres` container.

 ## Helpful Commands